Staff Information

 2. Communication between counsel and the Judge’s law clerks.

 Judge Crytzer permits limited communication with her law clerks for routine matters, such as scheduling, advising of a settlement, etc.; and any emergencies; that do not address the merits of any pending case or motion.
-Law clerks cannot and will not provide any legal advice or suggestions regarding how to proceed with substantive issue in a case.
+Law clerks cannot and will not provide any legal advice or suggestions regarding how to proceed with a substantive issue in a case.

 If a Party needs to communicate directly with a law clerk, the Party should either call Chambers at 865-545-4255, or send an email to Crytzer_Chambers@tned.uscourts.gov.